nl919/elec40004-2019-exam-nl919/readme.md

 is a risky activity, in many ways.
 You may be heartened to know that:

-1. The person who wrote the original code is liable plagiarism
+1. The person who wrote the original code is liable for plagiarism
 2. People who copy code tend to let others copy it again.
+3. People who _need_ to cheat are really bad at it.

 Often people think they are only sharing code amongst two teams, but then one of the teams shares with another team, and then that team shares with two others.
 Cheaters tend to chea^H^H^H share outside the original group, and the team that loses out most is the one that was actually capable of writing the code.